mambas-team/mambas/README.md

 </p>

 ## What is it?
-Mambas is a web based visualization tool to monitor your Keras training metrics.
+Mambas is a web based visualization tool to manage your Keras projects and monitor your training sessions.

 ## What is included?
+As of today, the following functionalities have been implemented:
+- [x] Managing different Machine Learning projects
+- [x] Monitoring and managing training sessions of a single project
+- [x] Adding custom training metrics to monitor
+- [ ] Displaying training hyperparameters
+- [ ] Exploring Neural Network layers and weights

 ## Installation
 - Install Mambas from PyPI: